 Peer to Peer

-Peer to Peer or p2p is a distributed architecture where tasks are divided between the computers in a network.
+Peer to Peer is a form of distributed architecture.
+In p2p every task is broken down to smaller chunks.
+Every computer in the networks works on these chunks.
 Each computer in the network is considered equally competent.
 Confused?
 Let’s look at an example.
 One of the p2p usage is file downloads ex.
 Ubuntu (https://www.ubuntu.com/download/alternative-downloads – Section Bittorrent).

 So if Red required a copy of Ubuntu he can do this:

-File download speeds can be slow due to Red’s location, number of users downloading the same file, limitations on the server etc.
+File download speeds can be slow due to various reasons:

 So anyone can download a bittorrent software, add the torrent file and start downloading Ubuntu.
 A P2P approach works like this: